wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-sharepoint-online/includes/3-examine-sites-sharepoint-online.md

     **Examples**
   :::column-end:::
   :::column:::
-    Project team working together to complete deliverables and manage tasks.Holiday party planning committee planning the annual get-together with the HR performance management team.Executive committee—different leadership groups within the organization Extranet site to work with Partner A.
+    Project team working together to complete deliverables and manage tasks.

+Holiday party planning committee planning the annual get-together with the HR performance management team.

+Executive committee—different leadership groups within the organization Extranet site to work with Partner A.
   :::column-end:::
   :::column:::
+    Travel team publishing guidelines about corporate travel.

+Policies and procedures.

-    Travel team publishing guidelines about corporate travel.Policies and procedures.Micro-site for a new corporate initiative.Resources for the sales team for a product or service.
+Micro-site for a new corporate initiative.

+Resources for the sales team for a product or service.
   :::column-end:::
   :::column:::
-    HR hub that provides a connection and roll-up for all HR functions, such as benefits, compensation, performance management, talent acquisition, and a manager portal.Sales hub providing enterprise resources for the Sales organization and connecting regional sales team and communication sites.Location-specific hub that groups the communication and team sites for a specific location (the New York office)
+    HR hub that provides a connection and roll-up for all HR functions, such as benefits, compensation, performance management, talent acquisition, and a manager portal.

+Sales hub providing enterprise resources for the Sales organization and connecting regional sales team and communication sites.

+Location-specific hub that groups the communication and team sites for a specific location (the New York office)
   :::column-end:::
 :::row-end:::